 Nearby towns and cities

-Multiple large cities are in proximity of today's earthquake.
+Multiple major population centers exist within 300km of the earthquake that struck today.
 Mandalay is located 165 mi to the north-east.
-Nay Pyi Taw is located 147 mi to the east-southeast.
+Nay Pyi Taw is located 149 mi to the east-southeast.
 Sittwe is located 78 mi to the west-southwest.

 Overview of nearby places